nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2019-01-19---Buidling-A-Web-Site-With-Gatsby/index.md

   - "Coding"
   - "Static Framework"

-description: "For now it is notghing"
+description: "For now it is nothing"
 ---

 # Building A Web Site with Gatsby Ineed